 All in all, meditation is a tool to achieve better clarity and a calmer mind which improves your emotional health.

 For me meditation begins with concentration.
 To learn meditating you first need to learn to concentrate – concentrate on something outside or inside of your body.
 Our philosophy teacher told us a metaphor regarding meditation that I really liked.
 Because the biggest challenges at least for myself during meditation are my arising thoughts.
-You need to consider this thoughts like you are driving a car.
+You need to consider this thought like you are driving a car.
 If you are driving a car and another car is driving towards you, you also do not punish this car or be angry with it just due to the fact it arises in front of you.
 You just continue driving, focus on driving your own car in the right way, watch and perceive the other car and then let the other car pass by.
 And it is the same with the thoughts while mediating: watch them, accept them and then let them pass by and focus on your own inner thought/ work.
-Doing this, mediation can provide you an amazing inner power, strength and focus.
+Doing this, mediation can provide you amazing inner power, strength, and focus.
 The word by it’s nature means healing.
 So this unintended flow of consciousness that arises during mediation can and actually will heal your mind.
-You will find the ability to reconnect to your inner self, active the right energy and bring your mind in balance again.
-Therewith it is more easy to guide your desires.
-Therefore meditation is such a helpful tool for myself to reconnect me to myself, be balanced and calm.
+You will find the ability to reconnect to your inner self, activate the right energy, and bring your mind in balance again.
+Therewith it is easier to guide your desires.
+Therefore meditation is such a helpful tool for me to reconnect to myself, be balanced and calm.